-- Press the A V I buttons to choose [New File], and then press the () button. - The image is now saved as a new file. - Follow step 5 on p.
-154. - Some images may not be corrected accurately. - To overwrite the original image with the corrected image, choose [Overwrite] in step 4.
+- The image is now saved as a new file. - Follow step 5 on p.
+152.

+- Some images may not be corrected accurately. - To overwrite the original image with the corrected image, choose [Overwrite] in step 4.
 In this case, the original image will be erased. - Protected images cannot be overwritten.